BHTOM-Team/bhtom2/Documentation/harvester-service/README.md

 - **Kafka Connectivity**: Verify that the Kafka service is accessible and the necessary topics are configured.
 - **Scheduler Issues**: If automated tasks are not running, check your cron job or task scheduler settings.

-## Contributing

-Contributions to the Harvester service are welcome.
-Fork the repository and open a pull request with your changes.

 ## License